OUR STORY

 What is the issue?

 The forest sector is currently primed for growth with the emergence of innovation and employment opportunities.
 A huge opportunity exists to transform the workforce.
-Our campaign is focused on achieving gender equality and meaningful inclusion across all levels of the Canadian forest sector.
+Our campaign is focused on achieving meaningful inclusion across all levels of the Canadian forest sector.

 Our main focus areas are highlighted in our three pillars:

-Fostering an inclusive culture: Advocating for the retention and advancement of women in the forest sector.
-We will be developing best practices for groups and companies to affect meaningful change in their workplaces.
+• Fostering an inclusive culture: Advocating for the retention and advancement of all people in the forest sector.
+We have developed best practices reports and online training.

 Who can I contact if I want to be involved?